Mx. Luna Corbden (@[email protected])

 Decolonizing Therapy: Why Apolitical Mental Health Care Doesn’t Work

 "Yet, the counselor did not consider this cultural aspect and instead chose to focus my self-esteem," said Lacerda-Vandenborn, who is also an instructor at the University of Calgary, where her research areas include aboriginal counseling and colonialism and eurocentrism.
-"While at the time, that left me feeling invalidated and frustrated, I also found it interesting that my problems were always being attributed to my personal inability to cope."

 2022-11-22T17:34:51.170457Z